mdn/yari/deployer/README.md

 The Yari deployer does two things.
 First, it's used to upload document redirects, pre-built document pages, static files (e.g. JS, CSS, and image files), and sitemap files into an existing AWS S3 bucket.
-Since we serve MDN document pages from a S3 bucket via a CloudFront CDN, this is the way we upload a new version of the site.
+Since we serve MDN document pages from an S3 bucket via a CloudFront CDN, this is the way we upload a new version of the site.

 Second, it is used to update and publish changes to existing AWS Lambda